 When we humans notice a problem, it often becomes all we can think about.
 Common sense goes out the window, and the only goal is to eliminate that issue.
 Sometimes, that comes at the cost of creating a brand new issue, upsetting a balance that you previously took for granted.
 There’s one issue in the case of skin that can be cause when you’re trying to treat just about any other problem: irritation.

 It’s easy to throw all the anti-acne creams, scrubs and peels in the world at your face and expect it to start looking better than ever.
 After all, you’re fixing the issue, right?
-But skin is far more delicate than we sometimes remember.
-We underestimate the importance that skin integrity plays in its health and appearance.
+But skin is far more delicate than you might consider.
+We regularly underestimate the importance that skin integrity plays in its health and appearance.
 You can do huge damage by mistreating your skin in being rough, overzealous with active products, or forgetting to protect it from the elements.

 In my case, I over-exfoliated.
 I used a physical washcloth to scrub at my face in an attempt to remove minor flaky skin.
 Maybe worst of all, using harsh actives too often or on highly receptive damp skin will also cause irritation, redness and peeling.

 Damaging your skin by treating it harshly in any of these ways will cause inflammation.
 While at first, minor inflammation is hard to detect, it’s actually the root cause of redness, sensitivity, dehydration, acne, and even ageing.
-It delays healing and prevents healthy skin function.
+Inflammation creates free radicals, which delays healing and prevents healthy skin function.
 Worse yet, the inflammation cycle is self-perpetuating, continually becoming worse and worse until it’s stopped.

 I love extensive skin care – it’s fun to me.
 But even I have weeks where I just have to ease off and have a breather.
 So take this as a sign to take a break, step back and give your skin a rest.
 If you treat your skin with respect it will respect you back!